Reading time: 27 minutes

 6. Renewable Energy Engineer

 India’s National Solar Mission targets 500 GW of renewable energy capacity by 2030.
 The government is investing over Rs.
 2.5 lakh crore into green energy infrastructure.
-Solar, wind, and hydrogen energy sectors are all growing, and there’s a visible shortage of trained engineers to build and maintain that infrastructure.
-This is one of the strongest government-backed career bets right now.
+Solar, wind, and hydrogen energy sectors are all growing.
+There is a visible shortage of trained engineers to build and maintain that infrastructure.

 Required Course: B.Tech Electrical/Mechanical/Energy Engineering